diehlpk/diehlpk.github.io/cv/index.md

     1. An overview for coupling finite elements with peridynamics
     1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
     1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage
-    1. AI-based identification of coupling regions for local and non-local one-dimensional coupling approaches (submitted)
     1. High-order integration rules for peridynamic modeling in one and two dimensions
     1. Nodal finite element approximation of peridynamics (submitted) [Preprint](https://arxiv.org/abs/2403.05501)
 * Computer Science